Google Grant Management

 Due to the recent changes Google made with their grant program nonprofits are required to maintain their accounts to certain standards.
 One of those is your account needs to maintain a 5% CTR (click through rate)

-This is why it’s important to work with a qualified professional that specializes in Google grant management is important to help grow your non-profit.
+This is why it’s important to work with a qualified grant expert that specializes in Google grant management is important to help grow your non-profit.

 Here are just some of the non-profits I’ve helped!